 Shackle clearance: 1.18 in

-Say goodbye to bolt cutters for forgotten or lost combinations with FJM combination lock for gym locker with key override.
+Say goodbye to bolt cutters for forgotten or lost combinations with FJM best combination padlock with key override.

 Dimensions: Width- 1-5/8 in Height- 2 in